floating-ui/react-popper/README.md

 ## Usage without Manager

 It's generally easiest to let the `Manager` and `Target` components handle passing the target DOM element to the `Popper` component.
-However, you can pass the target [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element) directly into `Popper` if you need to.
+However, you can pass a target [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element) or a [referenceObject](https://popper.js.org/popper-documentation.html#referenceObject) directly into `Popper` if you need to.

 Handling DOM Elements from React can be complicated, and is generally discouraged.
 This example doesn't touch on many common pitfalls and edge cases.
 The `Manager` and `Target` components handle these complexities for you, so their use is strongly recommended.